NASA to form scientific team to study UFOs

 "The first step is to figure out what data is at hand," Evans said.

-NASA's involvement in Pentagon efforts to characterize UAPs has been previously acknowledged by U.S. officials.
+NASA's involvement in Pentagon efforts to characterise UAPs has been previously acknowledged by US officials.

 The Pentagon has made public some video of enigmatic objects exhibiting speed and maneuverability exceeding known aviation technology and lacking any visible means of propulsion or flight-control surfaces.